-Sys-Tek has worked in this ever-expanding campus since our conception 18 years ago, and since 2002, we’ve worked closely with facility operations in implementing energy and optimization programs that have proven to provide real results.
-In fact, review of energy use over the past 5 years of this campus shows energy use continually decreasing while the Hospital has continued to add over 130,000 square feet, building out a new Cardiac Care unit with operating rooms and finishing 8 floors of a 12 story medical tower.
+Sys-Tek has worked in this ever-expanding campus since our inception nearly two decades ago, and since 2002, we’ve worked closely with facility operations in implementing energy and optimization programs that have proven to provide real results.
+In fact, review of energy use over the past five years of this campus shows energy use continually decreasing while the hospital added over 130,000 square feet, building out a new cardiac care unit with operating rooms and finishing 8 floors of a 12-story medical tower.

 Substantial energy savings were achieved through chiller plant optimization.
 North Kansas City Hospital was built over several decades, so there’s a mix of new with old.
 Pumps in distribution systems were added just to be safe.
 Chillers were installed without really knowing how the future would unfold, leaving the hospital with an operating nightmare.
 Through extensive field testing and computer modeling we optimized the chiller plants serving the hospital, providing over $120,000 in measured energy savings.

 Through integrated field testing, we found that the medical tower was introducing over 100,000 CFM of unneeded fresh air.
-Without field testing, this would not have been discovered, as the building pressurization was being compensated using the return exhaust fans.
+Without field testing, this would not have been discovered, as the building pressurization was being counteracted by return exhaust fans.
 Through testing, we modified air flow stations to provide accurate means for measuring.
 This required a custom diverter plate in the fresh air intakes, which was designed by Sys-Tek.

-A project that includes adding a 20,000 square foot data center operating at 180 watts/sqft has a major impact on energy use and goals were at the onset to provide sustainability systems through design.
+A project that includes adding a 20,000 square foot data center operating at 180 watts per square foot has a major impact on energy use, and goals were set at the onset to provide sustainability systems through design.
 With that said, several initiatives were implemented as part of the design from the beginning of the project.
-To optimize the chiller selection the chillers were bid based on life-cycle basis which, took into consideration operating, as well as initial cost.
+To optimize the chiller selection, the chillers were bid based on life-cycle basis which, took into consideration operating, as well as initial cost.
 Also, the cooling system selected for the raised floor used flooded refrigerant in-row cooling units, this provided cooling capacity to cool the raised floor where heat dissipation was in excess of 180 watts per square foot at some locations.
 The energy savings realized using this technology reduced energy use by over 30% when compared to traditional systems.

-To validate energy use and to optimize potential savings, instrumentation installed included BTU meters in chiller piping systems, monitoring actual kW/TON of chillers, optimizing the secondary pumping system by using a flow meter at the top of the 17 story risers instead of pressure differential, providing pressure independent control valves, modulating fresh air based using hydrogen sensors in battery rooms.
-Additional CTs were installed on main electrical distribution gear to monitor actual energy use of the chilling plant and cooling equipment used for the data center as well as other equipment.
+To validate energy use and to optimize potential savings Sys-Tek installed BTU meters in chiller piping systems to monitor the actual kW/TON of the chillers.
+Other work included optimizing the secondary pumping system by using a flow meter at the top of the 17-story risers instead of pressure differential, providing pressure independent control valves, and modulating fresh air based using hydrogen sensors in battery rooms.
+Additional current transformers (CTs) were installed on the main electrical distribution gear to monitor actual energy use of the chilling plant and cooling equipment used for the data center as well as other equipment.
 By having this information, control sequences were continually optimized through the start-up and acceptance phase of the project.
-Energy savings of over $30,000/month were documented by simple changes in control sequence based on monitored information using the metering installed.
+Energy savings of over $30,000/month were documented by changes in the control sequence based on monitored information using the metering installed.